thomas-bouvier/music-genre-recognition/README.md

 # music-genre-recognition

 ## Introduction
-Music genre recognition algorithm using Convolutional Neural Network with the VGG16 model.
+Music genre recognition algorithm using a convolutional neural network (CNN).

-It works by splitting a sound in multiple overlapping windows, then the mel spectrogram of each part of the song is created and reshaped to 3 channels to act as an image.

-2D convolutions are applied by the model, and the genre of the music is determined.
+The algorithm split up the input songs into 3s slices.
+The melspectrogram of every slice is then computed, giving us input images for the CNN.
+1D convolutions are used.

 Accuracy is around 80% at the moment.

 ## Dataset
 Download the GTZAN dataset [here](http://opihi.cs.uvic.ca/sound/genres.tar.gz) and extract it in a **musics** folder.

-You can also get already formated data for the CNN and the trained model [here](https://mega.nz/#!3rhxWaDS!6sgy0BzETQSt5ERZBjjYwWEdBiCk7qm4PKnzo8qCldU), and simply extract the files.
+You can also get already formatted data for the CNN and the trained model [here](https://mega.nz/#!3rhxWaDS!6sgy0BzETQSt5ERZBjjYwWEdBiCk7qm4PKnzo8qCldU), and simply extract the files.

 ## Requirements
 The following modules can be installed via pip or using an IDE like PyCharm: